Give your kitchen a frightful makeover with these clever Halloween kitchen decor ideas.

 Any Halloween decor wouldn’t be complete without some faux cobwebs and creepy crawlies.
 Go big with your cobwebs in a few areas for an impactful look.

 9. Give your guests a fright with some spooky pictures

 For a simple yet chilling Halloween kitchen decor idea swap your usual pictures for a creepy alternative.
 This is a super easy Halloween idea that will send a shiver down your spine every time you enter your kitchen.

 Create a haunted mansion vibe by giving your kitchen table a Halloween-inspired makeover.
 Swap your textiles for something dark and opulent and add your DIY Halloween centrepiece and plenty of candles.

-Can’t find a tablecloth opulent enough?
+Can’t find a tablecloth that is just right?
 Look out for a faux fur rug like the one below.
-I know, a table isn’t your usual spot for a rug but it will definitely make a statement.
-Just make sure it is machine washable for when the inevitable spills happen.
+I know, a table isn’t your usual spot for a rug but it definitely makes a statement.
+Just ensure it is machine washable for when the inevitable spills happen.